gregpriday/laravel-zyte-api/README.md

 # Laravel Zyte API

-Laravel Zyte API is a Laravel extension tailored for integrating the powerful web scraping capabilities of Zyte's API into Laravel applications.
-Focused predominantly on extracting article content, this package simplifies the process of fetching raw HTML, browser-rendered HTML, or structured article data from web pages through Zyte's advanced data extraction API.
+Laravel Zyte API is a powerful Laravel package that seamlessly integrates Zyte's web scraping capabilities into your Laravel applications.
+With a focus on extracting article content, this package simplifies the process of fetching raw HTML, browser-rendered HTML, and structured article data from web pages using Zyte's advanced data extraction API.

 ## Features

-- Facilitates easy access to Zyte API services through a simple Laravel facade.
+- Easy integration with Zyte API services through a simple Laravel facade
-- Provides methods for extracting raw HTML, browser-rendered HTML, and structured article content.
+- Methods for extracting raw HTML, browser-rendered HTML, and structured article content
-- Supports configurable concurrency for handling batch requests efficiently.
+- Configurable concurrency for efficient handling of batch requests
-- Implements built-in retry logic for robust handling of API request failures.
+- Built-in retry logic for robust handling of API request failures
-- Utilizes GuzzleHttp for making HTTP requests, ensuring efficient communication with the Zyte API.
+- Utilizes GuzzleHttp for efficient communication with the Zyte API
-- Automatically registers with Laravel's service provider auto-discovery, simplifying setup.
+- Automatic registration with Laravel's service provider auto-discovery for easy setup

 ## Installation